om-mani-padme-hum/trinium/README.md

 * **Image.size(keyword)** - Set the size of the card using one of the size keywords
 * See the documentation for [EZ HTML Elements and Images](https://github.com/om-mani-padme-hum/ezhtml#method-signatures-common-to-all-elements) for all other methods

-### Stacks
+### Containers

-Stacks are used to place multiple flex components adjacent to a single flex component, or multiple components next to multiple components, etc.  It's essentially just a sub-container for flex components that wraps just like the body and has no padding so it doesn't compound padding of components.
+Containers are used to place multiple flex components adjacent to a single flex component, or multiple components next to multiple components, etc.  It's essentially just a sub-container for flex components that wraps just like the body and has no padding so it doesn't compound padding of components.

-* **Stack.addWrapperClass(className)** - Add class to table wrapper
+* **Container.addWrapperClass(className)** - Add class to table wrapper
-* **Stack.size(keyword)** - Set the size of the table using one of the size keywords
+* **Container.size(keyword)** - Set the size of the table using one of the size keywords
 * See the documentation for [EZ HTML Elements and Container Elements](https://github.com/om-mani-padme-hum/ezhtml#method-signatures-common-to-all-elements) for all other methods, which apply only to the body of this card

 ### Tables